pik-copan/pyunicorn/joss/paper.md

 ](img/module_overview.pdf){#fig:modules width=90%}

-`pyunicorn` follows an object-oriented design, with module and class hierarchies that isolate core data structures and that reflect conceptual relationships between analysis methods.
+`pyunicorn` follows an object-oriented design, with module and class hierarchies that isolate core data structures and reflect conceptual relationships between analysis methods.
 For example, `RecurrenceNetwork` inherits much of its functionality from `RecurrencePlot` and `Network` (cf. \autoref{fig:modules}).